-BIOS & CV of various lengths for differing occasions
+BIOS & CV various lengths

-VARIED LENGTH BIOGRAPHIES FOR DIFFERING OCCASIONS As of November 2011
+VARIED LENGTH BIOGRAPHIES FOR DIFFERING OCCASIONS As of August 2019

 1) SHORT length — PROFESSIONAL SINGING ENGAGEMENT